Gamers need serious power and performance from their computer.

 The PC is powered by the Ryzen 3 processor – boosting the computational power but at incredible value.

-The AMD Radeon RX 560 card provides dedicated graphics for 1080 pixel resolution and 4K displays.
+The AMD Radeon RX 560 card provides dedicated graphics for 4K displays.

 However, the limited 2GB memory may cause 1080p to slow the frames per second (fps) – an important consideration if you want smooth gameplay.